-This subsection and the one directly following apply to strip searches that involve the exposure of a student's intimate body parts, but you may decide to follow these procedures for other searches.
+This subsection and the one directly following apply to strip searches that involve the exposure of a student's intimate body parts.

 For any strip search that involves exposure of intimate body parts, there will be at least 2 people present other than the student, except in urgent cases where there is risk of serious harm to the student or others.